FuelLabs/fuel-core/deployment/README.md

 ## Deploying Fuel Ingress on k8s

-In order to serve external HTTP and/or HTTPS traffic, provide load balancing, and SSL termination to your newly deployed fuel-core pod, an Ingress [ingress-definition][ingress-def] k8s object must be deployed.
+In order to serve external HTTP and/or HTTPS traffic, provide load balancing, and SSL termination to your newly deployed fuel-core pod, an [ingress][ingress-def] k8s object must be deployed.

 Before deploying your fuel ingress, you must select a 'fuel_core_ingress_dns' env that will serve as the DNS address for external access of your fuel-core application.
 The DNS address must be in a DNS domain that you currently own and have access to.